By Jon Hood

 In August 2008, BMW recalled 200,000 cars and SUVs for the opposite reason: the possibility that the front passenger airbags will not deploy even if a sufficiently severe accident would occur.
 That problem was remedied with an updated sensor in the passenger seat.

 The website for the National Highway Traffic Safety Administration (NHTSA) is still peppered with reports of BMWs with airbags that deployed for no apparent reason.
-Several of those complaints are for 2000 BMW 3-series models, the same as the car at the center of the lawsuit.
+Several of those cases are for 2000 BMW 3-series models, the same as the car at the center of the lawsuit.

 As Charles of Bayside, NY writes: